fork-the-planet/ml-acn-embed/doc/setup.md

 | CV        | 263,122              | 1,000       |
 | EXP       | 263,431              | 1,000       |

-Get a list of all the words in the training, dev, and experimental data.
+Get a list of all the words in the above data.
 This will be used for HMM training and force-alignment of experimental data:

 ```commandline
 $ACN/setup/get_words_from_tran.py \